Glen Ellyn Divorce Lawyers: A Caring, Thorough Team

 You never thought you would need to retain Illinois divorce lawyers.
 However, circumstances perhaps beyond your control led you down a challenging path.
 Perhaps you and your spouse drifted apart after years of unresolved differences; or maybe he or she had an affair or engaged in other deal-breaking behavior.

-No matter what you have been through -- or what kind of battle ahead you face regarding child custody, financial support, and property and asset division -- the team at the Mevorah Law Offices LLC can protect your rights and fight for a fair outcome.
+No matter what you have been through -- or what kind of battle ahead you face regarding child custody, financial support, and property and asset division -- the team at the Mevorah & Giglio Law Offices can protect your rights and fight for a fair outcome.
 Combined, our Glen Ellyn divorce attorneys have more than 200 years of combined experience.
 We can help with a complete array of divorce and family law concerns, including post-decree modifications, child custody, child support, dissolution of arranged marriages, and enforcement of pre and post-nuptial agreements.

 Getting Clarity on Your Options, So You Can Have Peace of Mind